 If you plan to visit or live in China and want to maintain access to those western sites, apps, and services, then you’ll need a VPN.
 Not all VPNs work in China, and others are just too slow.

 China’s advanced online censorship system, known as the Great Firewall, has made it a hotspot for VPN users.
-Both expats and native Chinese use VPNs to circumvent blocked sites and apps like Facebook, Google services, Tinder, western news media, Netflix, and even Comparitech.
+Both expats and native Chinese use VPN services to circumvent blocked sites and apps like Facebook, Google services, Tinder, western news media, Netflix, and even Comparitech.

 Tip: Many VPN websites are blocked in China, even though the VPN itself will work, so it is best to sign-up to your chosen VPN before visiting China if you are not currently residing there.

-READER DEAL: ExpressVPN have put together an offer that gives our readers 3 months extra free with 12 month plans here and a 49% discount on the standard price (30-day money back guarantee still applies so you can try it risk free).
+READER DEAL: 3 Get months extra free with 12 month plans here and a 49% discount on the standard price (the 30 day money-back guarantee still applies so you can try it risk free).